Trujillo707/Torrent-RD-PC/README.md

 # Torrent-RD-PC

 Basically what the description says.
-Open some file via command line argument, then it will download it somewhere on your PC.
+Open some torrent file via command line argument, then it will download it somewhere on your PC.

 # How to use the executable
 Download Torrent-RD-PC.exe from the release page and follow step 2 and onwards in the [Build Instructions](#Build-Instructions) section.

+# Requirements
+* cURL
+* A relatively modern copy of a C++ compiler that supports C++20 if you wish to compile source code (I use std::erase from C++20)
+* A Windows computer (feel free to port this to Linux if you want)
+* Real-Debrid Premium account
+    * Get your API token here: https://real-debrid.com/apitoken

 # Build Instructions
 1. Compile it somewhere to your PC, just make sure it can read/write to that directory.